hacklets/hacklets-test/README.md

   improve it, and there you are, a more dynamic and collaborative environment from which everybody wins
-* no configuration or installation process stays in the way of your users adopting your tool - hacklets is easily integrable with your already existing git project, and the best of all, your users get the code and they can start hacking on it right away
+* no configuration or installation process stays in the way of your users adopting your tool and making the best out of it - hacklets is easily integrable with your already existing git project, and the best of all, your users get the code and they can start hacking on it right away
 * **TODO**: more advantages

 # Terminology